sndirsch/ingress-ice/README.md

 The link contains your longitude and latitude and zoom level.
 For Tokyo it is https://www.ingress.com/intel?ll=35.682398,139.693909&z=11 .
 In the 4th line set the delay between screenshot captures in milliseconds (1s = 1000ms).

 When the variables are set, run the file:
-- On windows run `start.cmd`
+- On windows start `start.cmd`
 - On linux run `./phantomjs ice.js` from the console

 If you use 2-factor authentication, you will be prompted for the code.

 It will save captured screenshots with into `Ice0.png`, `Ice1.png`...

 ICE uses [PhantomJS](http://phantomjs.org/), it's binary is packed with the script.
+The video script was taken from [here](https://github.com/schinken/ingress-screenshot/blob/master/make_video.sh).
 <hr>
 Ingress trademark belongs to Google, Inc.